MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rss-reader-rust-for-windows.md

 We did say that Rust for Windows lets you call any Windows API (past, present, and future).
 So in this section we'll show a couple of Windows message boxes.

-1. Just like we did for the RSS project, `cd` to the folder with your Rust projects at the command prompt.
+1. Just like we did for the RSS project, at the command prompt `cd` to the folder with your Rust projects.

 2. Create a new project named *message_box*, and open it in VS Code: